scriptnull/vishnubharathi.codes/source/_posts/learning-to-swim.md

 A. Das, I. Gupta and A. Motivala, "SWIM: scalable weakly-consistent infection-style process group membership protocol," Proceedings International Conference on Dependable Systems and Networks, Washington, DC, USA, 2002, pp. 303-312, doi: 10.1109/DSN.2002.1028914.
 ```

-[memberlist](https://github.com/hashicorp/memberlist) seem to extend SWIM with [Lifeguard: Local Health Awareness for More Accurate Failure Detection](https://arxiv.org/abs/1707.00788).
-So this might be a nice followup read on this topic.
+Here are some of my notes on the SWIM paper.
 The SWIM paper starts with this nice quote:

 > As you swim lazily through the milieu,
 >
 > The secrets of the world will infect you.

-Here are some of my notes on the SWIM paper.

 ## Motivation
 The main motivation behind the SWIM paper is